-Comparing VASER lipo to laser liposuction is like comparing apples and oranges.
-The thermal energy used during VASER lipo is so focused that it liquefies fat much faster than laser liposuction can.
+Comparing VASER liposuction to laser liposuction is like comparing apples and oranges.
+The thermal energy used during VASER liposuction is so focused that it liquefies fat much faster than laser liposuction can.

 This means you will be done with your procedure much faster than you could with laser lipo and you can enjoy much more dramatic results.
 The best part?
 Despite its lightning speed, the liquefied fat cells can be transferred to the buttocks to help you further sculpt your ideal contour.